jprovidence/aether/notes/noun_clustering.md

 A periodically updated visualization would benefit assessment of the algorithm.

 #### Implementation

+###### Obtaining and storing data

+Before anything else, nouns must be extracted from documents, their relationship strengths determined, and an undirected graph constructed to represent this.

+Identification of nouns is a simple task.
+The Viterbi Algorithm can be used to tag nouns with considerable accuracy.
+Next, relationships must be determined and ranked.
+A scoring routine must be defined.
+As a starting point, the following process will be used:

+- All nouns in the same document are related.
+- Those in the same document will have their relationship strength increased by one.
+- Those within 100 words of one another will have their relationship increased again by one.
+- Those within 10 words will have their relationship increased yet again by one.

+*It must be noted that scores will be skewed by the 'topic distribution' of the dataset.
+It is unknown whether this is desired or not, and must be monitored.*

+The scoring routine above can be implemented by:

+- Tagging all nouns with the viterbi algorithm
+- Extracting all nouns, recording their index within the document
+- Applying a relationship increase of one between each noun
+- Iterating the noun-set from start to finish, applying relationship increases to each noun with an index advanced fewer than 100 positions.
+- Repeating the above iteration, with a 10 position advance.

+###### Analysing the graph

 From a high-level perspective, an implementation of the above consists of three main paritions: